gabrielaliera/SpongeBob_FlashCards/README.md

 Flashcards pt.
 1 is a Quizlet-inspired set of flashcards, built using React, Vite, HTML, JavaScript, and CSS.

-This is an example of Flashcards Part 1 called The Ultimate Plant Parent.
-This project includes flashcards made for quizzing on cool and important plant facts to be the best plant parents to our green friends :)
+This is an example of Flashcards Part 1 called SpongeBob FlashCards.
+This project includes flashcards made for quizzing on Spongebob characters :)

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Usage